spilgames/job-runner/README.rst

 v1.3.0
 ~~~~~~

 * Move logs to separate model and RESTful resource.
+Make sure that you update
+  the worker to >= v1.1.0.

 v1.2.10